circleci/circleci-docs/jekyll/_cci2/monitoring.md

 ---
 layout: classic-docs
-title: "Administrative Variables, Monitoring, and Logging"
+title: "Environment Variables, Auto Scaling, and Monitoring"
 category: [administration]
 order: 30
 ---

-This document is for System Administrators who are setting environment variables for installed Nomad Clients, gathering metrics for monitoring their CircleCI installation, and viewing logs:
+This document is for System Administrators who are setting environment variables for installed Nomad Clients, scaling their cluster, gathering metrics for monitoring their CircleCI installation, and viewing logs:

 * TOC
 {:toc}